Pump House Regional Arts Center Response to COVID-19

 - Pump House COVID response team closely monitors local, state and federal COVID-19 guidelines and consults with medical experts to adjust its health and safety policies as needed.

 - Increased fresh air intake throughout the building.

 - Provide hand sanitizer stations throughout the building.

 - Increased routine cleaning and sanitation throughout the building.

 - Reduced concessions may occur during events and are subject to change without notice.

-While these policies are intended to ensure everyone at the Pump House stays healthy and safe, they do not guarantee protection against COVID-19.
 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 By attending a performance, class, tour or private event at the Pump House Regional Arts Center, you and any guests voluntarily assume all risks related to exposure to COVID-19 and agree not to hold the Pump House Regional Arts Center, the artists, the producers, or any of their affiliates, volunteers, employees, or contractors liable for any illness or injury.

 Thank you for helping us keep the Pump House as safe as possible for everyone in our community and for your continued support and understanding.

 Community has always been a focus of the Pump House.
 Over 140 years ago, the City of La Crosse planned a water pumping station that was destined to serve this community in an almost unimaginable range of ways.
 From housing coal powered pumps in 1880 to the Regional Arts Center in the hub of the City’s Arts District today, the building’s use has drastically changed but the mission behind the building remains one of community service.
 This mission has garnered the dedication of civic leaders, volunteers, artists, performers and many others.
 A community vision and tireless work have continued to inspire, create and bring joy into people’s lives.